li1127217ye/li1127217ye/README.md

 - 👋 Hi, I’m Haitao
-- 👀 I’m interested in machine learning and computer vision.
+- 👀 I’m interested in deep learning, machine learning and computer vision.
 - 🌱 I’m currently learning computer vision.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...